1. Time of Contract

 In our absolute discretion we will consider requests for replacing the unopened balance of an order which is undrinkable as well as any other specific requests for credit.

 14. Personal Information

-You agree that we may use Personal information provided by you in order to conduct appropriate anti-fraud checks.
-Personal Information that you provide may be disclosed to a credit reference or fraud prevention agency, which may keep a record of that information.
-You have a right of access to all information we hold about you which may be accessed by writing to Simon Larkin MW, Managing Director,4-5 Castle Court London EC3V 9DL
+You agree that we may use the personal information provided by you in order to conduct appropriate anti-fraud checks.
+Personal information that you provide may be disclosed to a credit reference or fraud prevention agency, which may keep a record of that information.
+You have a right of access to all information we hold about you which may be accessed by writing to Simon Larkin MW, Managing Director, 4-5 Castle Court London EC3V 9DL

 If any court or competent authority decides that any of the provisions of these terms are invalid, unlawful or unenforceable to any extent, the term will, to that extent only, be severed from the remaining terms, which will continue to be valid to the fullest extent permitted by law.

 If we fail, at any time while these terms are in force, to insist that you perform any of your obligations under these terms, or if we do not exercise any of our rights or remedies under these terms, that will not mean that we have waived such rights or remedies and will not mean that you do not have to comply with those obligations.
 If we do waive a default by you, it will not mean that we will automatically waive any subsequent default by you.
 No waiver by us of any of these terms will be effective unless we expressly say that it is a waiver and we tell you so in writing.